netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 Language support
 ----------------

 The module supports the locales ``en_US`` and ``de_DE``.
 The translations are stored in the CSV translation files and can therefore be modified by third-party modules.

 Use of jQuery
 -------------

-The module uses the DHL Location Maps Plugin *Store Locator* which is based on the JavaScript library jQuery.
+The module uses the Google Maps Plugin *Store Locator* which is based on the JavaScript library jQuery.
 This library will be included by the template file ``dhl_locationfinder/page/html/head.phtml``.

-However, jQuery will *not* be included this if your are using the *RWD* theme.
+However, jQuery will *not* be included if you are using the *RWD* theme.
 If you are using a custom theme that already includes jQuery, please include the file ``rwd/default/template/dhl_locationfinder/page/html/head.phtml`` into your own theme.

 .. raw:: pdf